sophiechin/Workout-Wednesday-Power-BI-Challenge/WOW2022 Week 42.md

 In this task, we will be generating the following custom visualization by using **Deneb**:

-- Chart 4: A vertical bar chart.
+- Chart 4: A vertical bar chart
-- Chart 5: A vertical bar chart featuring labels.
+- Chart 5: A vertical bar chart featuring labels
-- Chart 6: A horizontal lollipop chart.
+- Chart 6: A horizontal lollipop chart
-- Chart 7: An overlapping bar chart.
+- Chart 7: An overlapping bar chart

 **Deneb** represents a specialized visualization feature within Power BI Desktop that uses, enabling users to create customized charts through the implementation of [Vega-Lite](https://vega.github.io/vega-lite/) coding.
 This capability allows users to produce bespoke visualizations, tailored to their specific needs and requirements.
 To delve into the finer details of the language and its functionalities, [CLICK HERE](https://vega.github.io/vega-lite/docs/), which serves as a valuable resource to initiate your exploration.